 Getting to Rougemont

-Rougemont is a magnificent mountain village situated in the heart of the Pre-Alps in Vaud, between Château-d’Oex and Gstaad.
-Its privileged location offers a wide range of cultural and sport activities throughout the year.
+Rougemont is a magnificent mountain village situated in the heart of the Prealps (Canton of Vaud) between Château-d’Oex and Gstaad.
+Its privileged location offers a wide range of cultural and sporty activities throughout the year.

 Access

-• From Geneva/Lausanne: expressway A1/A9 to Vevey, then A12 to Bulle – the canton road to Rougemont (ca. 40 min. in the direction of Château-d’Oex then Saanen).
+• From Geneva/Lausanne: expressway A1/A9 to Vevey, then A12 to Bulle followed by the cantonal road to Rougemont (ca. 40 min., direction Château-d’Oex – Saanen).

-• From Zurich/Berne/Fribourg: expressway A1/A12 to Bulle – the canton road to Rougemont (ca. 40 min. in the direction of Château-d’Oex then Saanen).
+• From Zurich/Berne/Fribourg: expressway A1/A12 to Bulle, then cantonal road to Rougemont (ca. 40 min., direction Château-d’Oex – Saanen).

 By train

-• From Genève/Lausanne: CFF to Montreux – MOB to Rougemont (ca. 70 min. in the direction of Zweisimmen).
+• From Genève/Lausanne: CFF to Montreux – MOB to Rougemont (ca. 70 min., direction Zweisimmen).

-• From Zurich/Berne: CFF to Spiez – BLS to Zweisimmen – MOB to Rougemont (ca. 30 min. in the direction of Montreux).
+• From Zurich/Berne: CFF to Spiez – BLS to Zweisimmen – MOB to Rougemont (ca. 30 min. direction Montreux).

 Setting in Rougemont

-The two rental agencies and the direct reservation service of Pays-d’Enhaut propose to you appartments for the four days of the festival.
+Two rental agencies and the direct reservation service of Pays-d’Enhaut Tourisme are at your disposal if you wish to rent an appartment for the four days of the festival.

 CF Immobilier